🌍 EuropeFood TourismPrague

 Some travelers will try anything once, while others prefer to stick with a familiar fare.
 Fortunately, Prague offers a rich cuisine for more adventurous palettes and traditional tastes.

-Czech cuisine leans into Eastern European and Germanic gastronomy and typically comprises roast meat and a side portion of dumplings, potatoes and cabbage.
+Czech cuisine leans into Eastern European and Germanic gastronomy and typically comprises Czech Cuisine Traditional Yet Diverse And Cosmopolitan of dumplings, potatoes and cabbage.
 Pre-dinner soups, such as česnečka – a hearty garlic soup – are also quite popular.

-For instance, you might start with a soup appetizer and order an oversized portion of kolena – pork knuckles – baked on low heat for several hours until the meat practically slides off the bone.
+For instance, you might start with a soup appetizer and order an oversized portion of kolena – pork knuckles – Foods To Try In Prague for several hours until the meat practically slides off the bone.
 Potato dumplings and pickled vegetables are typical side dishes for kolena, making a delectable meal you’ll want to recreate at home.

 You can also expect plenty of fried food on your Prague restaurant tour, whether it’s cheese, schnitzel or mushrooms.
 Fatty foods are common, too, as are cream sauces.
 Most often, cream sauces are the final touch for a bowl of dumplings, which come in various ways – plain or stuffed with meat, cabbage or fruit.